Hospitals run low on nurses as they get swamped with COVID

 “Anecdotally, I’m seeing more and more nurses say, ‘I’m leaving, I’ve had enough,’” said Gerard Brogan, director of nursing practice with National Nurses United, an umbrella organization of nurses unions across the U.S. “’The risk to me and my family is just too much.’”

-At Westside Regional Medical Center in Plantation, Florida, the number of COVID patients has been doubling each week for the past month, wearing down the already-short staff, said Penny Ceasar, who handles admissions there.
+At Westside Regional Medical Center in Plantation, Florida, the number of COVID-19 patients has been doubling each week for the past month, wearing down the already short staff, said Penny Ceasar, who handles admissions there.

 “It’s just hard.
 We’re just tired.
 I just want this thing over,” Ceasar said.